I started playing poker again.

 He finally called, and the river was a dreaded diamond, completing a flush draw.
 I showed my straight, figuring it was beaten by his flush, but he only had middle-pair, and had, in fact, made an even more abysmal call than I had originally presumed.

 As the dealer pushed me the pot, the man continued to try to engage me in conversation, asking a multitude of questions, ranging from my poker-playing abilities to my penis size.
+That might work a bit better on a porn set similar to Your daily sex movie fix, exclusively at hdpornvideo but he wasn’t going to distract me.

 I ignored him and just continued stacking my new chips.